UST-QuAntiL/tosca-definitions-qc-applications/servicetemplates/https%3A%2F%2Fust-quantil.github.io%2Fquantum%2Fapplications%2Fservicetemplates/QHAna-PluginRunner-Example_w1/README.md

 - `OpenStackProjectId`: The project ID within OpenStack to use to create the VMs
 - `VMKeyPairName`: The name of the key pair defined in OpenStack to initialize the VMs.
 - `VMPrivateKey`: The corresponding private key to access the VMs.
+- `Port`: The port on which the Plugin Runner should be listening to requests

 ## Haftungsausschluss